commercetools/ui-kit/CONTRIBUTING.md

 1. Add the raw SVG file to the `packages/components/icons/src/svg` folder.
 Make sure the file name ends with `.react.svg`.
 2. Run the `yarn generate-icons` command to generate the React component files.
 The components are generated using the `svgr` CLI and the template file in `svgr/config.js`
+3. Run `yarn preconstruct dev` to generate the necessary entrypoint folders for the icon.

+See `packages/components/icons/src/CONTRIBUTING.md` for more details.

 ## Adding changesets